 West VIRGINA Mountaineers

-After winning the 2007 National Invitational Tournament, the Mountaineers were congratulated with West V-I-R-G-I-N-A shirts.
-Awkward.
+After winning the 2007 National Invitational Tournament, the Mountaineers were congratulated with WEST VIRGINA shirts.
+Not a jersey, but still, very awkward.

-As if kickers don't have enough trouble getting respect, Matt Harmon had to wear a misspelled Navy jersey during a 2006 game in Stanford.
+As if kickers don't have enough trouble getting respect, Matt Harmon had to wear a misspelled Navy jersey (inset) during a game in Stanford on Sept.
+16, 2006.

 Maybe he should just stick with Birdman, because it seems the league has trouble spelling Andersen, as evident in the 2004 Dunk Contest.

 Clippers big man Chris Kaman has had his name misspelled twice, and not in the same way.
 First he was forced to wear a jersey with an extra "M" in Dec.
-2003, and then the NBA tried selling his No. 35 jersey with an "e" in place of the second "a."
-(The league has since corrected its latest mistake.)
+2003, and then the NBA tried selling his No. 35 jersey with an "E" in place of the second "A." (The league corrected its mistake).
 Dude can't catch a break.